varnish/Varnish-Book/varnish_book.rst

 	Notable exceptions are:
 	1) allocated memory size for caching,
 	2) cache file location,
-	3) ownership (for user and group privilages) of the Varnish daemon, and
+	3) ownership (for user and group privileges) of the Varnish daemon, and
 	4) the hashing algorithm.

         Some parameters changes require to restart Varnish to take effect.